If you think you need to jet away to an exotic destination to feel the sand between your toes on your wedding day, then you’re mistaken.

 The happy couple will get to stay in a luxury suite with their own private balcony and outdoor hot tub on the night of the wedding.

-No matter what kind of day you are after, whether it’s a classy and elegant affair or an off-the-wall and wacky reception, the folks at Newton Hall will ensure that it happens.
-Although it is beautiful inside and out, it seems like Newton Hall was made for outdoor weddings as it boasts five star facilities and a large Garden Suite and Wedding Terrace.
+No matter what kind of day you're after, whether it’s a classy and elegant affair or an off-the-wall and wacky reception, the folks at Newton Hall will ensure that it happens.

 They have everything from racing car simulators to fairground attractions and donkey rides on the beach.
 This is a venue that definitely has something for all ages if you have any little ones attending your day.